-As previously mentioned, TEA-21 requires that the Long Range Transportation Plan be financially constrained.
-This enables the Plan to be realistic in the number of projects it desires to complete by the specific out-years.
-The final inflated project costs for the life of this Plan was approximately \$3.7 billion and the federal, state, and local revenues totaled \$4.9 billion.
-The positive difference implies that costs did not exceed the revenues and therefore the Plan is financially constrained.
+As previously mentioned, SAFETEA-LU requires that the Long Range Transportation Plan be financially constrained.
+This enables the plan to be realistic in the number of projects it desires to complete by the specific outyears.
+The final inflated project costs for the life of this plan was approximately \$3.7 billion and the federal, state, and local revenues totaled approximately \$5 billion.
+The positive difference implies that costs did not exceed the revenues and therefore the plan is financially constrained.
 The federal and state revenues on average are \$160 million per year and local revenues are based on historic trends of spending close to \$25 million per year.
 Expenditures for operations and maintenance improvements have averaged approximately \$30 million a year for local governments and \$34 million for the State.

-The passage of TEA-21 created new programs, increases in available funding, and greater flexibility in transferring funds between different programs.
+SAFETEA-LU created new programs, increases in available funding, and greater flexibility in transferring funds between different programs.
 This allows cities and states to use the federal money for different areas of transportation planning and construction that better fit the communities' needs, and it potentially increases the funding amount available for most states.
-Even though more funding is available for the Knoxville Region, finding and creating new revenue sources will help the TPO fund the projects that were removed from this Plan because of financial constraints and provide additionally funding source in case a proposed funding source does not come to fruition.
+Even though more funding is available for the Knoxville Region, finding and creating new revenue sources will help the TPO fund the projects that were removed from this plan because of financial constraints and provide additionally funding source in case a proposed funding source does not come to fruition.